Niv20/string-c-library/README.md

 ### `insert_tail_ptr`

 This function adds a new element to the very end of the list.
-This is a common operation for building a list in order.
-It is also a very fast O(1) operation.

 **Receives:**